When kids mean business

 - Join the waitlist by signing up for our eBook.

 - Join our Parents group to connect with fellow kidpreneur families.

-- Teachers can run Maker Kids Club in the classroom (30 – 60 minutes per week for 14 weeks).
+- Teachers can run Maker Kids Club in the classroom (one hour per week for 14 weeks).

 - Enrolment includes:

 - individual access to the online training platform for every student and the teacher for the duration of the course,